Select Portfolio Management, Inc.

 • “Whatever you do, work with all your heart, as working for the Lord.”
 Colossians 3:23

 12. Be Grateful.
 The premise behind gratefulness again points to ownership; God’s ownership of everything from our talents to our provisions to our opportunities.
 When we remember the correct order of things it is easy to exude thankfulness in our lives.
-It is when we forget that everything comes from God and we start to take personal responsibility for our intelligence, talents and lineage that we begin to see our accomplishments as our own, and we forget to give thanks to God and to others in our live that are responsible for our success.
-When we live life out of balance in this way it is very difficult to seriously embrace and apply Gods financial principles.
+It is when we forget that everything comes from God and we start to take personal responsibility for our intelligence, talents and lineage that we begin to see our accomplishments as our own.
+We forget to give thanks to God and to others in our life that are responsible for our success.
+When we live life out of balance in this way it is very difficult to seriously embrace and apply God's financial principles.

 • “Remember the Lord your God, for it is he who gives you the ability to produce wealth.”
 Deut 8:18

 13. Be Discerning.
 God calls us to discernment so that we can be responsible, respected stewards of his abundance.
 Discernment shows good judgment at all times.
 A discerning person chooses counsel wisely, does not follow a crowd for the sake of the crowd and does not speak without thinking.
 A discerning person invests time in acquiring knowledge in their areas of responsibility, knows his direction and has clear priorities to move him forward.
-For some discernment comes easy, for others it is built up intentionally with experience.
-For all, discernment takes discipline and thick skin, because sometimes discernment requires that unpopular decisions be made for the sake of long term good.
-The degree of our discernment shows us in all areas of our financial lives.
+For some, discernment comes easy.
+For others, it is built up intentionally with experience.
+For all, discernment takes discipline and thick skin because sometimes discernment requires that unpopular decisions be made for the sake of long term good.
+The degree of our discernment shows up in all areas of our financial lives.

 • “A person who is put in charge as a manager must be faithful.”
 1 Cor 4:1-2